 The international flavor of the Crossroads' offers Pupusas, Chinese, South Asian, Salvadoran, Pizza, Subs, Roasted Chicken (Pollo), American Diner, Frozen Yogurt and Coffee.

 Plans are underway for a Summer Concert Series, October Diwali Festival, and Small Business Saturday celebration in late November.
 Buy locally and discover the treasures in your own backyard.

 What's going on in the Takoma/Langley Crossroads?
 Catch the E-Newsletter every Friday with business news, photos, events, calendar, marketing opportunities and more.

 Half of the Crossroads lies in Langley Park (Hyattsville) in Prince George’s County.
-The CDA represents Takoma Park businesses and properties and is the City's largest commercial center with over 350,000 square feet of retail, office and professional space.
+The other half lies in Takoma Park, represented by the CDA, businesses and properties in the City's largest commercial center with over 350,000 square feet of retail, office and professional space.
 Takoma Park is deeply committed to economic development in the Crossroads, and encouraging a mix of businesses and services that serve all of its residents.
-The new Takoma/Langley Crossroads Transit Center will open in early 2016 providing a safe sheltered bus station for commuters with public restrooms shown on the photo (top right).
-A future Purple Line station will be located on University Boulevard next to the Transit Center, connecting the Crossroads to New Carrollton and Bethesda, in addition to four Metrorail stations.
+The new Takoma/Langley Crossroads Transit Center will open in late 2016 providing a safe sheltered bus station for commuters with public restrooms shown on the photo (top right).
+A future Purple Line station will be located in the middle of University Boulevard next to the Transit Center, connecting the Crossroads to New Carrollton and Bethesda, in addition to four Metrorail stations.